CSIGildea/gitemployed/README.md

 - Edit the token.json file in the react folder and add in your personal access token for github.
 - Then just do "npm run dev"

-- Enjoy your github adventure (the models seem fairly alright, as long as you aren't a ruby developer...it looks like you have high expectations)
+- Enjoy your github adventure (the models seem fairly alright, as long as you aren't a ruby developer...it looks like you have high expectations) Have fun, hope you enjoy!